Definition of date night

 A prearranged occasion on which an established couple, especially one with children, go for a night out together.

-Nights out on our own are now few and far between – and probably now fall into the category of ‘date night’ – so I was pretty chuffed when we got a voucher for Dans le Noir? restaurant in Clerkenwell, London (there are also ones in Paris, New York, Barcelona, St.Petersburg and Kiev) as a present.
+Nights out on our own are now few and far between so I was pretty chuffed when we got a voucher for Dans le Noir? restaurant in Clerkenwell, London (there are also ones in Paris, New York, Barcelona, St.Petersburg and Kiev) as a present.
 Dinner at Dans le Noir is in the total darkness, guided and served by blind people.

-You seem to lose inhibitions at the same time as losing one of your senses, plus strangely I really felt myself relax.
-I wasn’t preoccupied by how I was looking and acting or scrutinising others around me, or messing about with my phone, which is a very bad habit of mine.
-It made me really focus on chatting to Matt and concentrate on what I thought I was eating.
-In fact, as well as an interesting date night, I think it would make an excellent first date as you really do focus on each other without distraction and you certainly wouldn’t feel self-conscious.
+I lost inhibitions at the same time as losing one of my senses; strangely, I really felt myself relax.
+I wasn’t preoccupied by how I looked and acted; wasn’t scrutinising others or messing about with my phone.
+It made me really focus on chatting to Matt and concentrate on what I was eating.
+An interesting date night, it would make an excellent first date as you really do focus on each other without distraction and you don’t feel self-conscious.

 I really enjoyed the food and thought that I had guessed the majority of what